davsuacar/Lil-ASCII-Lab/README.md

 * blocks
 * agents

-A **tile** is just that, an empty place on which a block or agent can stand.
+A **'tile'** is just that, an empty place on which a block or agent can stand.

 A **'block'** is the most basic entity: it just **passively** occupies one tile, never moving and preventing agents from moving on it.

 An **'agent'** is a "living" entity.
 It can occupy a single tile, and perform specific actions on the world or other agents (but not on blocks).
 By doing this, it receives **immediate rewards** from the world.

 A **'world'** is the setting on which a little universe takes life.
 This is how it works: